 Researchers at Ball State were focusing on student success – in particular, they wanted to predict which students were not likely to return the following year.
 They focused on the data they had, like standardized test scores, high school GPA, intended major, gender, and other attributes they’d picked up during the application process.
 They extracted as much data out of the database as they could and started to think creatively about what else they could use to predict performance.

 Based on past evidence that students who wake up earlier tend to perform better, they were already extracting 8:00am class enrollment, but they realized that this didn’t capture all early morning behavior.
 This triggered a light bulb moment for one of their researchers – it occurred to him that to get his own son out of bed in the morning, he fed him breakfast.
 Spurred on by this realization, he pulled swipe data for various places around campus, including the number of times a student ate breakfast in the cafeteria during a given semester.
 They tested this and other variables and found they were indicators of student success, and that the ultraviolet data improved their models.

 If you haven’t already seen the webinar that Dr. Kay Bales from Ball State presented, you can check it out at this link.
 Ball State has discovered the power of their ultraviolet data, and it’s allowed them to better see how their students actions are correlated to retention.

-*The term “ultraviolet data” was first coined by coined by Marshall Sponder, the author of Social Media Analytics: Effective Tools for Building, Interpreting, and Using Metrics.
+*The term “ultraviolet data” was first coined by coined by Marshall Sponder, the author of Social Media Veera Predict: Effective Tools for Building, Interpreting, and Using Metrics.